 Our aim 12 is to support a just energy transition that advances human rights and education.

-We support the Paris Agreement, which recognizes the importance of a just transition –one that delivers decent work, quality jobs; and supports the livelihoods of local communities.
+We support the Paris Agreement, which recognizes the importance of a just transition – one that delivers decent work, quality jobs; and supports the livelihoods of local communities.
 To support a just energy transition, we aim to collaborate with key stakeholders and other industries to support the advancement of human rights through the transition.
-We’ll do this by developing just transition plans in priority areas and helping the workforce to develop skills for the future energy system, taking a socially inclusive approach.
+We will do this by developing just transition plans in priority areas and helping the workforce to develop skills for the future energy system, taking a socially inclusive approach.
 We aim to build stronger relationships with local communities, based on mutual trust and respect, and will support civic dialogue, greater transparency and capacity building, where we work.

-We’re committed to respecting workers’ rights, in line with the International Labour Organisation Core Conventions on Rights at Work and we expect our contractors, suppliers and joint ventures we participate in to do the same.
+We are committed to respecting workers’ rights, in line with the International Labour Organisation Core Conventions on Rights at Work and we expect our contractors, suppliers and joint ventures we participate in to do the same.

 Our expectation is that workers in our operations, joint ventures and supply chains are not subject to abusive or inhumane practices, such as child labour, forced labour, trafficking, slavery or servitude, discrimination, or harassment.

-To assist in communicating these expectations to our businesses, contractors and suppliers we’ve developed the bp labour rights and modern slavery principles.
+To assist in communicating these expectations to our businesses, contractors and suppliers we have developed the bp labour rights and modern slavery principles.
 The principles clarify our position on a range of issues, including workers having clear employment contracts, employer-pays principles in relation to recruitment fees, and not withholding worker passport or identity documents.
 They build on and add to the existing high-level requirements and expectations in our code of conduct, human rights policy and supplier expectations.

 We work with our security providers to reinforce the importance of respecting human rights.
 We support the Voluntary Principles on Security and Human Rights, which guide the way we work with security forces.
-In line with the principles, we emphasize the need to understand and respect the human rights of our workforce and people living in communities near our operations.
+In line with the Voluntary Principles, we emphasize the need to understand and respect the human rights of our workforce and people living in communities near our operations.
 We provide training on the principles for employees who are accountable for managing security and conduct assessments to identify ways in which we can help them to improve.

 Around the world we work with non-governmental organizations and other partners on human rights issues and aim to make a positive impact at global, national and local community levels.
 These issues can range from community livelihoods, rights to water, land and resources, workforce rights – including modern slavery – through to the approach of security forces who protect our sites.